 Below you can meet our Governors, read the meeting minutes and the Governor news.

 My name is Helen Redhead and I am a Parent Trustee/Governor.
 This means that I have been appointed by the parents/carers of the school.
-I became a trustee/governor in December 2016 and my term of office expires in December 2020.
-Currently I am Chair of the Governing Body with additional responsibility for data.
+I became a trustee/governor in December 2016 and my term of office expires in December 2022.
+Currently I am Chair of the Governing Body with additional responsibility for data and safeguarding.

-I am married and we have one son who is currently in Panda class.
-I have been a Primary School Teacher for fifteen years now and prior to going on maternity leave I was a Teacher Governor at the school where I work in West Swindon.
+I am married and we have one son who is currently in Zebra class.
+I have been a Primary School Teacher for seventeen years now and prior to going on maternity leave I was a Teacher Governor at the school where I work in West Swindon.

 I am passionate about education and feel that we have a responsibility to provide the very best that we are able to for all the pupils of King William Street School.
 It is a privilege to be able to make a contribution as part of the Governing Body.
 I hope that my experiences as a teacher will be a help in this task.